 - Ask them what they need.
 (A warm meal, some company or a walk can do wonders)

-Don’t pressure them to feel better or differently about the situation.
+- Don’t pressure them to feel better or different about the situation.

 For anyone on their journey to parenthood, I hope that you are able to find the support you need as you move through this painful experience.
 I talk to many women and couples about this topic – don’t be afraid to get help if you are struggling.
 If you’d like to learn more about our support resources, click here to view our latest events.